pwan365/Sonic-Scheduler/README.md

 # Team 3 - Sonic Schedulers

 ## Project description
-The project is about using artificial intelligence and parallel processing to solve a difficult NP scheduling problem for Big-As Parallel Computing Centre.
+The project is about using sequential and parallel processing to solve a difficult NP scheduling problem for Big-As Parallel Computing Centre.

 This release is for `MILESTONE 2`